sagan/simplegoproxy/README.md

 ```
   -key string
         The sign key.
 If set, all requests must be signed using HMAC(key, 'sha-256', payload=url), providing calculated MAC (hex string) in _sgp_sign
+  -keytype string
+        The sign keytype.
+Used with "-sign"
+  -keytypebl string
+        Comma-separated list of blacklisted keytypes
   -port int
         Http listening port (default 3000)
   -prefix string
         Prefix of settings in query parameters (default "_sgp_")
+  -publicurl string
+        Public url of this service.
+Used with "-sign".
+E.g. "https://sgp.example.com/".
+If set, will output the full generated entrypoint url instead of sign
   -rootpath string
         Root path (with leading and trailing slash) (default "/")
   -sign